These tasty, filling, Zero Point Baked Beans are perfect for anyone following the Weight Watchers Freestyle plan.

 Play around with different beans to see what you prefer.

-Heinz Baked Beanz are 3 Smart Points for 3 tablespoons.
+Heinz Baked Beanz are 3 Smart Points for 3 tablespoons on the myWW Blue & myWW Purple plans.

 I don't know about you but I would never have just 3 tablespoons of baked beans!

-With these homemade baked beans you can pile a great heap of them on top of 2 pieces of toasted Weight Watchers bread for a total of 3 Smart Points.
+With these homemade baked beans you can pile a great heap of them on top of 2 pieces of toasted Weight Watchers bread for a total of 3 Smart Points if you are following Freestyle plan or the Blue or Purple plan.

-Add some half fat grated cheese on top of that and you’ve got yourself a tasty and very filling lunch.
+Add one of these Low Point Cheeses grated on top of that and you've got yourself a tasty and very British lunch.

 I know making these beans is more hassle than just opening a tin of beans but you can cook up a batch and keep them covered in the fridge for 3 - 4 days.